 Close fitting clothes are recommended, you will want your knees & midriff covered.
 Yoga clothing & most active wear will suit.
 Dressing in layers is helpful.

-- Jewelry must be removed.
+- Jewelry must be removed, absolutely NO rings.

 - Clothing with zippers are not permitted.